Class time. Mon/Wed 3:30-4:45pm., room 312 WWH.

 Exam Dates.
 Midterm: tba.
 Final: Wed.
 Dec 17, 4:00-5:50pm.

 Mailing list, home page.
-There will be a class mailing
+There is a class mailing list

 Course Goal and Syllabus.
 The goal of this class is to develop your ability to evaluate and write mathematical claims in computer science, so as to be able to:

 Broadly speaking, this course will be studying what can and cannot be computed, and when something can be computed how simply can it be done.
 The specific topics covered will include proofs techniques, finite automata and regular languages, pushdown automata and context free languages, decidable and undecidable problems, and NP-completeness.

 Judge when a problem is solved (and equally important, when it is not yet solved).
 Explain such mathematical claims clearly and precisely.

 Assignments.
 There will be more or less weekly homeworks.